-Comm 135 is an introductory film production course, focusing on effective techniques for video production and editing.
-The goal of this course is for students to successfully demonstrate a mastery understanding of video production; including storyboarding and pre-production, camera, sound, lighting editing, as well as developing an understanding of the language of moving images.
+Comm 135 is an introductory production course, focusing on effective techniques for video production and editing.
+The goal of this course is for students to successfully demonstrate an understanding of video production; including storyboarding and pre-production, camera, sound, lighting editing, as well as developing an understanding of the language of moving images.